joelchan/notes/content/R- Theory Before the Test.md

 enableToc: false # do not show a table of contents on this page creation date: $=dv.current().file.ctime last modified date: $=dv.current().file.mtime
-title: "Theory Before the Test: How to Build High-Verisimilitude Explanatory Theories in Psychological Science"
 author: "Iris van Rooij, Giosuè Baggio"
 year: 2021
 reference: